John Mulaney On Hosting 'SNL': 'I Had No Idea How Hard This Was'

 "I was like a busboy," Mulaney says of his SNL tenure.
 "I was like, 'I know all the secrets, and I know all the ins and outs, and I know how to sneak out of the kitchen and I know where we get the meat delivered from.' "

 Though Mulaney left SNL in 2012 to pursue other comedic projects, he returned in 2018 and again in 2019 — this time as show host.
-That's when he learned that stepping in front of the camera at SNL was a whole different experience than working behind the scenes.
+That's when he learned that stepping in front of the camera at SNL is a whole different experience from working behind the scenes.

 "I was absolutely terrified," Mulaney says.
 "To be performing something you've written and trying to listen to the jokes while making sure you're on your mark and looking into the right camera and then being pulled around to do costume fittings — it was scary."